A Prion Disease

 The scientific name for prion disease is transmissible spongiform encephalopathy (TSE).
 The operative word is transmissible.

 Prion disease strikes most mammals, including deer, elk, moose and reindeer.
-It’s killed several other species, including mink, cats, sheep, goats and even an elephant.
+It’s killed several other species, including mink, cats, sheep, goats, camels and even an elephant.
 It’s even striking sea mammals.

 In wildlife, prion disease is being referred to as chronic wasting disease.
 Prion disease is definitely a wasting disease and it’s definitely spreading like wildfire.

 “It is legitimate to be concerned about the potential for humans being susceptible to CWD,” said noted CWD researcher Dr. Elizabeth Williams.
 “We don’t have evidence…but we can’t say it could never happen and we have to be prudent.”

 Dr. Williams and Stewart Young recognized the brain lesions in deer as those of a transmissible spongiform encephalopathy (TSE) in 1978.
 Williams was the preeminent CWD researcher in the world.
 Unfortunately, Dr. Williams died in a car accident in 2005 when she became more vocal about the risks of CWD to humans.
 She also knew about some of the early prion research at CSU and the University of Wyoming.
 She was appointed to a United Nations committee to work on mad cow disease and served on committees for the U.S. National Academy of Science and National Institute of Health.
 Thanks to her death, concerns about the CWD threat to humans (and the human prion threat to wildlife) lost its voice.
 Government and industry have played dumb and dumber ever since.
 Innocent people have been exposed to prions in wildlife unnecessarily.